Mahesh Kale: Career

 He has performed in Indian Classical as well as fusion concerts with world-famous percussionists like Ustad Zakir Hussain, Sivamani and Trilok Gurtu, and instrumentalists like Pedro Eustache and Frank Martin and in Jazz concerts with well known composer and saxophonist George Brooks and groove-master bassist Kai Eckhardt.
 Mahesh has also performed at non-traditional avenues like the NH7 Weekender, Pune (2018), 26/11 Stories of Strength tribute concert at the Gateway of India (2018, 2019).

 He has given lecture-demonstrations in various US universities including Stanford and Harvard University and at institutions like Commonwealth Club and INKTalks.

-Currently Mahesh is teaching music actively to over 100 students in the San Francisco Bay Area.
+Kale is passionate about classical music education and firmly believes that quality education should be affordable and globally accessible.
+He is the founder of MKSM (Mahesh Kale School of Music), headquartered in the San Francisco Bay Area, which imparts education to over a thousand students worldwide.
 He has also voiced the songs sung by the character of "Sadashiv" (portrayed by Subodh Bhave) in the movie Katyar Kaljat Ghusali which released on 12 November 2015 and received National Film Award for Best Playback Singer (Male) 2015.

-Kale is a popular judge on TV show Sur Nava Dhyas Nava on Colors Marathi TV channel which scouts for singing talent in Maharashtra.
+He is also a popular judge on the TV show Sur Nava Dhyas Nava on Colors Marathi TV channel which scouts for the singing talent in Maharashtra.